Matilda effect

-The Matilda effect is a bias against acknowledging the achievements of women scientists whose work is attributed to their male colleagues.
-This phenomenon was first described by suffragist and abolitionist Matilda Joslyn Gage (1826–98) in her essay, "Woman as Inventor" (first published as a tract in 1870 and in the North American Review in 1883).
-The term "Matilda effect" was coined in 1993 by science historian Margaret W. Rossiter.
+The Matilda effect is a bias against acknowledging the achievements of women scientists and inventors, whose work is consequently attributed to their male colleagues.
+This phenomenon was first described by suffragist and abolitionist Matilda Joslyn Gage (1826–1898) in her essay, "Woman as Inventor" (first published as a tract in 1870 and later published in the North American Review, retitled "Woman as an Inventor", in 1883).
+The term Matilda effect was coined in 1993 by science historian Margaret W. Rossiter.

 Rossiter provides several examples of this effect.
 Trotula (Trota of Salerno), a 12th-century Italian woman physician, wrote books which, after her death, were attributed to male authors.
 Nineteenth- and twentieth-century cases illustrating the Matilda effect include those of Nettie Stevens, Lise Meitner, Marietta Blau, Rosalind Franklin, and Jocelyn Bell Burnell.

 The Matilda effect was compared to the Matthew effect, whereby an eminent scientist often gets more credit than a comparatively unknown researcher, even if their work is shared or similar.

 Research

-In 2012, two female researchers from Radboud University Nijmegen showed that in the Netherlands the sex of professorship candidates influences the evaluation made of them.
-Similar cases are described by two Italian female researchers in a study corroborated further by a Spanish study.
+In 2012, Marieke van den Brink and Yvonne Benschop from Radboud University Nijmegen showed that in the Netherlands the sex of professorship candidates influences the evaluation made of them.
+Similar cases are described by Andrea Cerroni and Zenia Simonella in a study corroborated further by a Spanish study.

 On the other hand, several studies found no difference between citations and impact of publications of male authors and those of female authors.

-Swiss researchers have indicated that mass media ask male scientists more often to contribute on shows than they do their female fellow scientists.
+Swiss researchers have indicated that mass media asks male scientists more often to contribute on shows than they do their female fellow scientists.